Welcome to St. Thomas Episcopal Church

 Outreach Programs

-The St. Thomas Food Pantry distributes food each week on Thursdays from 2:30 - 5:00 pm.
+The St. Thomas' Food Pantry distributes food each week on Thursdays from 2:00 - 5:00 pm.
 Volunteers assist in procurement, organization, hospitality, and distribution.
-Contact Kristin Cummings, Director at kecummings7@gmail.com for information on volunteering and information about Gleaning from Food Lion.
+Contact our Food Pantry Director Kristin Cummings at kcummings@stthomasrichmond.org for information.

-Mission Quest is a combined Summer mini-mission experience from St. Thomas Richmond, Church of Our Savior Charlottesville, and Christ Church Richmond.
+Mission Quest is a combined Summer mini-mission experience from St. Thomas' Richmond, Church of Our Savior Charlottesville, and Christ Church Richmond.
 Join us as youth from three different parishes come together to serve, play, and connect every summer!
-Mission Quest 2023 is already in the planning process, so stay tuned for details.
+Mission Quest 2024 is already in the planning process, so stay tuned for details.

-CARITAS- For many years, individuals and families who found themselves homeless were housed and fed for one week a year at St. Thomas.
+CARITAS- For many years, individuals and families who found themselves homeless were housed and fed for one week a year at St. Thomas'.
 CARITAS now has two shelters especially for this purpose, one in the old Phillip Morris plant at 2220 Stockton Street and another at 1532 High Street.
 These shelters enable the organization to house and care for many more.
 In addition, there is The Healing Place where men and women can receive services.
 Volunteers are needed to cook dinner meals for these residents and provide bag lunches for them.
 Because our congregation is small, we could join with another church in the area to fill some of these needs.
 Two shelter monitors are also needed from 4 pm to 12 pm.
 For each $ donated to CARITAS, they get $3.60 value.
 The goal of CARITAS is to move folks from homelessness to a permanent placement of their own.
 The organization now can receive donations of furniture, bedding, hygiene kits, cleaning supplies, dishes, pots and pans and other household items.
 They are also willing to pick these items up from your home.
 The Healing Place offers computer skill training for this needy population.
 If you would like to continue St. Thomas's efforts to help the homeless and addicted in our area, please check out the CARITAS website and offer to volunteer.
-We at St. Thomas have always been the folks who pitch in and help wherever we can.
-For more information, call Que Jones at 804 887 1594.

 Micah is a tutoring and mentoring program aimed at Richmond City elementary school children.
 Started by Richmond Hill, it is supported by our community volunteers.
 You can find more on the Micah website to see how you can help or contact Landon Woody at 804-929-7243.